18F/confidential-survey/README.md

 - **multiple** record each choice picked by a user
 - **freefrom** accept freeform text

-So what?
 A survey about ice cream is admittedly a dumb example.
-It's something you could setup with an existing public service like SurveyMonkey or Google Forms.
+It's something you could create with an existing public service like SurveyMonkey or Google Forms.
 Imagine however that we wanted to ask questions about something more confidential like employee diversity or sexual orientation.
-These systems all collect individual responses as records or rows in a spreadsheet.
-While they are probably secure, why do I need this detailed information if I am just going to generate summary statistics anyway?
+These systems all collect individual responses as database records or rows in a spreadsheet.
+While they are probably secure, why do I need this detailed information if I am only going to generate summary statistics anyway?
 Individual responses might be anonymous, but may endanger a respondent's privacy when combined together in a query.
 Why should I be asking people to trust me that nobody will use these records to drill down and do something awful like count how many LGBT people are in the accounting department of the NYC office?
 What if the data collection only allowed for pre-approved interpretations?

 This program is written to automatically preserve privacy by discarding survey submissions and using them just to increment